Tom32i/portfolio-old/src/Resources/data/article/events-part-3.md

 ### Naming events

-Let's define an event for the three basic operation an data:
+Let's define an event for the three basic operation on data:

 ```php
 <?php